 This is the same way that anyone learns a new language.
 The above gives you the ground floor tools that you need to start conversing in order to have a basic conversation.
 However, just like learning any new skill, the more you practise, the quicker you will progress.
 Therefore, learning how to speak Spanish at school is only part of the puzzle.

 Anyone learning a second language should also take every opportunity available to them to practise outside of their language courses.
 For example, one way to compliment what you work on with your Spanish teacher is to learn Spanish online.

 There are a number of good websites that are aimed at younger students to enhance their learning experience.

 It is not just at school that you can find Spanish classes.
 You can also learn Spanish with a teacher in your local area, or at a language school in the city where you live.

-If you are looking for Spanish courses on the internet, you will find many specialised sites and private organisations offering their services to enable you to learn the Spanish language easily.
+If you are looking for spanish courses london (or anywhere for that matter!) on the internet, you will find many specialised sites and private organisations offering their services to enable you to learn the Spanish language easily.